Tarallini: A Unique Italian Snack to Make for the Holidays

 Are You Ready for a Brief History Lesson?

-If you have read my previous hubs, you know that I love exploring the history of food.
-I promise to keep this lesson short and sweet.
+If you have read my previous articles, you know that I love exploring the history of food.
+Today I promise to keep this lesson short and sweet.

 The history of “boiled bread” goes back a few centuries—at least six (and maybe more).
 Maria Balinska wrote of the advent of the bagel in her book “The Bagel: The Surprising History of a Modest Bread.”
 Barlinska thinks the original recipe came to Poland from Germany as part of a migration during the 14th century.

 German immigrants were brought to Poland to help provide people-power to stimulate the economy…and they brought with them pretzels.
 There is a theory that the pretzel morphed into a round roll with a hole in the middle.
 But Balinska has another theory:

 "17th-century Poland was the breadbasket of Europe, and King Jan Sobieski was the first king not to confirm the decree of 1496 limiting the production of white bread and obwarzanek (bagellike rolls whose name derives from a word meaning "to parboil") to the Krakow bakers guild.
 This meant that Jews could finally bake bread within the confines of the city walls.
 Furthermore, when Sobieski saved Austria from the Turkish invaders, a baker made a roll in the shape of the king's stirrup and called it a beugel (the Austrian word for stirrup)."